Tetsujin 28: The Movie

 Tetsujin 28: The Movie (鉄人28号) is a 2005 Japanese live-action film based on the 1956 manga Tetsujin 28-go by Mitsuteru Yokoyama.
 Directed by Shin Togashi, it was the first original film based on the series, as well as the first to be released theatrically.

 Plot

 Shotaro Kaneda is a young boy living in Tokyo with his widowed mother, Yoko.
 He is haunted by the death of his scientist father, Dr. Shoichiro Kaneda, and is frequently bullied at school.
 One day, a giant robot called Black Ox wreaks havoc on the city.
-Shotaro receives a phone call from his father's former assistant, who informs Shotaro that he is destined to save the world.
+Shotaro receives a phone call from his father's former assistant, who tells Shotaro that he is destined to save the world.
 He guides Shotaro to the location of Tetsujin 28, a giant robot developed by the Japanese during World War II and hidden away by Dr. Kaneda for Shotaro to find.
 With the help of Chief Otsuka and classmate Mami Tachibana, Shotaro learns to control Tetsujin and does battle with the villainous Dr. Reiji Takumi and Black Ox.